ln2t/cvrmap/README.md

 ```

 Notes:
-- the `--fmriprep_dir` option can be ommitted if the fMRIPrep devitatives are located in `/path/to/bids_dir/derivatives/fmriprep`.
+- the `--fmriprep_dir` option can be ommitted if the fMRIPrep derivatives are located in `/path/to/bids_dir/derivatives/fmriprep`.
-- if the BOLD taskname is not `gas`, then you add `--taskname your_task_name`.
+- if the BOLD taskname is not `gas`, you must add `--taskname your_task_name`.
-- if you want the outputs in another space, and that this space was included in the fMRIPrep call, add `--space your_custom_space1 your_custom_space2`.
+- if you want the outputs in another space, and if this space was included in the fMRIPrep call, you must add `--space your_custom_space`.
 The default space is `MNI152NLin6Asym`.
-- if you want to use the ICA-AROMA classification for signal confounds, then add `--use-aroma`.
-In that case, CVRmap will use the  If omitted, CVRmap will fetch the non-aggressively denoised BOLD series as procuded by fMRIPrep.
-Otherwise, CVRmap will perform non-aggressive denoising itself, using a refinement of the ICA-AROMA classification of noise sources (see paper for more details).
+- if you want to use the ICA-AROMA classification for signal confounds, then add `--use-aroma` and CVRmap will fetch the non-aggressively denoised BOLD series as procuded by fMRIPrep.
+Otherwise, when the flag is omitted, CVRmap will perform non-aggressive denoising itself using a refinement of the ICA-AROMA classification of noise sources (see paper for more details).
 - more info and options can be found when asking politely for help with `run.py --help`.

-CVRmap will run for about 2 hours on modern computers.
+CVRmap will run for about 2 hours on recent computers.
 The results are stored in `/path/to/derivatives/cvrmap` following BIDS standard for derivatives.
 The outputs will typically look as follows:

 ```
 sub-01/sub-01_desc-etco2_timecourse.tsv.gz